VirtusLab/graphbuddy/README.md

 1. When clicking inside code editor, corresponding nodes and connected to it edges will highlight
 2. By right-clicking on code, you have an option to render graph for both file and location, which will display either full graph per file or all connections for current location/symbol
-3. By opening extension menu from menu bar (IntelliJ) or right clicking (VSCode) you can reindex graph, which will reindex graph data source
+3. By opening Graph Buddy extension menu from menu bar (IntelliJ) or Graph Buddy status item from status bar (VSCode) you can reindex graph, which will index server with selected project data.

 ### Webview